 To apply for BAP certification, please review the information on the Certification Process page.
 Farms new to BAP certification that raise fish or crustaceans other than salmonids must use the Finfish and Crustacean Farms Standards documents.
-For farms that are currently BAP certified, there will be a transition period for them to adapt to the new standards.
-The new standards will become mandatory for currently BAP-certified farms on January 1, 2014.
+Hatcheries and nurseries new to BAP certification must use the Finfish, Crustacean and Mollusk Hatchery/Nursery Standards documents.

 Click below to view the current BAP standards and guidelines.
 These documents are provided for informational purposes only.